Terms of Business

 10. CONFLICTS OF INTEREST

 Sometimes, conflicts arise later because, for example, our clients acquire new companies or diversify into new areas of business.
 In such circumstances, we reserve the right to decline to act further, at least in relation to the area of conflict, for one of the clients in question, generally the client with the shorter relationship with us.
-Because of obligations of confidentiality it is often not possible for us to identify the other client or the subject matter involved when we advise a client that we can no longer act for them.
+As a result of our obligations of confidentiality, it is often not possible for us to identify the other client or the subject matter involved when we advise a client that we can no longer act for them.

 11. CLIENT CARE AND COMPLAINTS